 The proportion of FAS subjects meeting the composite endpoint criteria for the proportion of successfully induced subjects will be calculated for both groups.
 The FAS subjects who are non-evaluable for anesthesia success will be counted as treatment failures in the secondary composite endpoint.
 The difference between groups will be calculated as the difference in proportions (HSK3486 minus propofol).
-The same analysis will be repeated for the PPS subjects.
+The same analysis will be repeated for the PPSS subjects.

 The 95% CI will also be reported.
-The p-value for comparison between groups will be obtained based on the Cochran-Mantel-Haenszel (CMH) test using the stratification factors American Society of Anesthesiologists Physical Status (ASA-PS; I-II and III-IV), age (<65 and $\geq$ 65 years), and Body Mass Index (BMI <35 and $\geq$ 35 kg/m).
+The p-value for comparison between groups will be obtained based on the Cochran-Mantel-Haenszel (CMH) test using the stratification factors American Society of Anesthesiologists Physical Status (ASA-PS; I-II and III-IV), age (<65 and \geq 65 years), and Body Mass Index (BMI <35 and \geq 35 kg/m2).

-8.2.2.2 Injection-site Pain
+8.2.3.2 Injection-site Pain